Total Pageviews

 At first your cautious; but because Franz Joseph sits amidst a rainforest (the ice is considered soft)

-then after awhile your thinking like Spiderman 😄 so scaling with confidence.
+so then after awhile your thinking like Spiderman 😄 so scaling with confidence.

 Estimates say by the year 2100 there will be probably no ice left in the head of the valley where the glacier sits now.

-E) Mount Fox Route is for only the most advanced in hiking as its a tough climb to the summit during this eight hour return trek
+E) Mount Fox Route; is for only the most advanced in hiking as its a tough climb to the summit during this eight hour return trek

 As i finish my latest adventure;